microsoft/AICentral/docs/configuration.md

 All endpoints are wrapped with a Polly Policy.
 We
  - Retry on 429 errors
  - Circuit break if an endpoint consistently fails
+ - Will setup a BulkHead to limit concurrency to the endpoint (leave off the MaxConcurrency if you don't want this)

 ### Azure Open AI Endpoint